MiamiOH-CSE274/Interactive-Debugging/README.md

 * 2.a) List all the ways that you can see that the current output of your program is different from the expected output.

+The current output seems like only has a title:

+A Sierpinski Triangle, size 200

+And a branch characters I don't know below it.

+The expected output has a title:

+A Sierpinski Triangle, size 200

+And a big triangle which made by number eight.

 Step 3
 ------
 The first problem I noticed is that I expected the main part of the print-out to consists only of spaces and 8s, but the output I actually got has some strange characters in it.